 - Six months after the TIPS or DSRS procedure, an ultrasound can be performed to ensure the shunt works correctly.

 - Twelve months after any of the procedures, another ultrasound of the shunt is often performed.
 In addition, angiography may be done so your doctor can control the pressure inside the veins through the shunt.

 - If the referral works well, every six months after the first year of follow-up appointments, you may have an ultrasound, perform a laboratory test and visit your doctor.

 - The most frequent follow-up visits may be necessary, depending on your condition.

 Attend all follow-up appointments as scheduled to make sure the referral works appropriately.

 Be sure to follow the dietary recommendations provided by your health care providers.

 Other treatments for portal hypertension

-- Devascularization: A surgical procedure that eliminates bleeding varicose veins; This procedure is performed when a TIPS or a surgical bypass is not possible or does not succeed in controlling the bleeding.
+- Devascularization: A surgical procedure that eliminates bleeding varicose veins; This procedure is performed when a TIPS or a surgical bypass is impossible or does not succeed in controlling the bleeding.

-- Paracentesis: This is a procedure in which the accumulation of fluid in the abdomen (ascites) is eliminated directly.
-The results are usually temporary and the procedure should be repeated as necessary.
+- Paracentesis: This is a procedure in which fluid accumulation in the abdomen (ascites) is eliminated directly.
+The results are usually temporary, and the process should be repeated as necessary.